mvfbarrionuevo/gaymepy/_posts/2021-02-19-computing-isosurface-volume.md

 </pre>
 </div>

-The first two lines are just labels, an the third line is the number of atoms and origin position for the given cube file.
+The first two lines are just labels, and the third line is the number of atoms and origin position for the given cube file.
 Yet, the next three represents the number of points in each axis, along with the vector that describes that axis.
 {: style="text-align: justify"}

 Finally, you will be given a table that should have the same number of lines as the number of atoms.
 For three atoms, as our example, you will see three lines.
 Each line starts with the atom $Z$ number and its position.